civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 151.1

-  **(1)** Three years after this section comes into force, the Minister must cause a review of this Act and its administration and operation to be conducted.
+  **(1)** Three years after this section comes into force, the Minister must cause a review of this Act and its administration and operation to be conducted, including a review of the impact of this Act on public health and, in particular, on the health and consumption habits of young persons in respect of cannabis use, the impact of cannabis on Indigenous persons and communities, and the impact of the cultivation of cannabis plants in a dwelling-house.

-  **(2)** The Minister must cause a report of the review to be laid before each House of Parliament on any of the first fifteen days on which that House is sitting after the review is completed.
+  **(2)** No later than 18 months after the day on which the review begins, the Minister must cause a report on the review, including any findings or recommendations resulting from it, to be laid before each House of Parliament.

 ## Transitional Provisions and Related, Consequential and Coordinating Amendments